green-coding-solutions/website/content/jobs/junior-green-software-developer.md

 ---
 title: "Junior Green Software Developer"
-description: "Open role for Junior Green Software Developer at Green Coding Berlin GmbH to work on sustainable software."
+description: "Open role for Junior Green Software Developer at Green Coding Solutions GmbH to work on sustainable software."
 draft: true
 ---

-At Green Coding Berlin we create a green software community and ecosystem in Berlin.
+At Green Coding Solutions we create a green software community and ecosystem in Berlin.

 Our goal is to shape the industry for the better in terms of using software in a sustainable way.
 We strongly believe in the positive impact of digitalization.
 But we believe it must be done responsibly with awareness of consumption and